preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/settings/document-picker/index.rst

 + **Sharepoint Library/Search category**: A Document Picker category can either be a Sharepoint library or a search category.
 Select what you will create here.
 + **Share point Library Url**: If you selected "Sharepoint Library" above, add the Url to the library here.
 + **Search Categories**: If you selected "Search category" above, use this list to select search category.
 The search categories are set up for the Business Profile, see: :doc:`Searech settings </admin-settings/buseiness-group-settings/search/index>`
-+**Allow user to upload document**: If you create a category for a Sharepoint library you can allow uppload to this libary in the Document Picker, by selecting this option.
++ **Allow user to upload document**: If you create a category for a Sharepoint library you can allow uppload to this libary in the Document Picker, by selecting this option.
-+**Add Filter**: If you are using a Search Category you can add filters to allow the users to filter the list in the Document Picker, see below for an example.
++ **Add Filter**: If you are using a Search Category you can add filters to allow the users to filter the list in the Document Picker, see below for an example.

 3. Click "Save" when you're finished, to create the Document Picker category.